 \\\ Dog Walks

-Rhos-On-Sea, Colwyn Bay and Llandudno West Shore are all towns proud of their blue flag beach status, for cleaner bathing water, whilst Colwyn Bay and Llandudno are the busy visitor town destinations, since late Victorian times, situated on the North Welsh coast, Rhos-On-Sea is much smaller with a long history of a charming traditional fishing village looking out to the Irish Sea.
+Rhos-On-Sea, Colwyn Bay, and Llandudno West Shore are all towns proud of their blue flag beach status, for cleaner bathing water, whilst Colwyn Bay and Llandudno are the busy visitors’ town destinations, even since late Victorian times, situated on the North Welsh coast.
+Rhos-On-Sea is a much smaller destination, with a long history of a charming traditional fishing village looking out to the Irish Sea.

 There are dog restrictions on all four town beaches in place, May 1st – 30th September due to the high number of visitors.
-These restrictions are for the popular and immediate town areas of the beach only and dog-walkers are welcome to use other parts of the beaches with the local council particularly noting that the Small Sandy Beach at Rhos Point, Rhos-On-Sea is dog-friendly all year.
+These restrictions are for the popular and immediate town areas of the beach only and dog-walkers are welcome to use other parts of the beaches with the local council particularly noting that the small sandy beach at Rhos Point, Rhos-On-Sea is dog-friendly all year.
 Restricted areas are clearly marked by the ‘No dogs on this beach’ signs placed at beach entrances, steps and slipways.

 Rhos-On-Sea has a smaller, slightly muddy beach where the tide comes into meeting the promenade walks so is unsuitable at high tide to beach visit, however, it has cafes and lots of car parking facilities to enjoy.

-The North Welsh coast is extremely well served with lifeboat stations, at Llandudno, Colwyn Bay and a little further to the east, Rhyl station.
+The North Welsh coast is extremely well served with lifeboat stations, at Llandudno, Colwyn Bay, and a little further to the east, Rhyl station.
 You can feel safe by the water that there are excellent emergency services available.
-The RNLI have a website with helpful advice to remind yourself about sea safety.
+The RNLI has a website with helpful advice to remind yourself about sea safety.

 The area has various veterinary practices to choose from in case of pet emergencies in Llandudno and Colwyn serving domestic pets.

 To get the very best out of a special day trip – plan in advance